troywill1/CICDProject/README.md

 # Overview of CI/CD Project

-This is a repository to store files related to the Udacity Azure Engineer Nanodegree CI/CD Project.
+This is a repository to store files related to the Udacity Azure Engineer Nanodegree Continuous Integration/Continuous Deployment (CI/CD) Project.
 This project will deploy a Flask Machine Learning application that will run in Azure App Services.

 ## Project Plan